Wanted: Personal Tutor

 - A tool that teaches the writing process for original writing (The Writer’s Jungle).

-- A tool that supplies writing projects (assignments) that makes use of mechanics and original writing skills (Partnership Writing and Online Classes)
+- A tool that supplies writing projects (assignments) that makes use of mechanics and original writing skills (Jot It Down!, Partnership Writing and Online Classes)